-We achieve this by developing a broad Senior curriculum geared towards maximising the potential of each individual pupil.
-The emphasis is on establishing a confident and self-motivating attitude towards learning.
-At the same time, students are taught study skills, whilst daily homework complements the process of learning.
-The aim is to develop high levels of knowledge, understanding and essential study skills in preparation for GCSE.
+Our success stems from a broad Senior curriculum geared towards maximising the potential of each individual pupil.
+The emphasis is on establishing a confident and self-motivated attitude towards learning that will ensure pupils get the most out of their studies at school and also prepare them to enjoy a lifetime of learning.
+Students are taught study skills to support them in their learning, whilst daily homework complements the process of learning and builds positive habits.
+The aim is to develop high levels of knowledge, understanding and essential study skills in preparation for GCSE and beyond.

 All students within Key Stage 3 (years 7 – 8) study the National Curriculum subjects of: